Newborn twins Sleep training Case Studies

 Parents’ consistency and commitment to the sleep programme helped their efforts bear fruit fast.
 The twins slept better and longer, and had a much better mood during the day.

-the boys were 8 weeks old, but 4 weeks corrected age when we started working together.
+• The boys were 8 weeks old, but 4 weeks corrected age when we started working together.
 They struggled to settle to sleep and usually skipped one nap a day, leaving them very overtired for the next nap.
 This accumulated fatigue made it harder for them to settle to sleep and consolidate sleep cycles.

 Looking at their daily schedule, we addressed their wake windows to help them build a better sleep drive and settle better to sleep.
 It also helped them sleep for longer when sleep was offered and improved their night's sleep.